 Proving Accessory to Murder After the Fact

-A different set of things must be proven for the charge of accessory for murder after the fact, such as:
+Different facts must be proven for the charge of accessory for murder after the fact, such as:

 - Someone other than you committed a felony.